-Don’t Miss the Grunion Run at Oceanside Beaches!
+Don’t Miss the Grunion Run on Oceanside Beaches!

 The schedule for the Grunion Runs is an estimation for the nights and hours when the grunions will most likely arrive.
 The Grunion Run times for Oceanside beaches do vary March – August so be sure to check the Visit Oceanside Event Calendar and the California Fish & Wildlife Expected Grunion Runs often for specific days and times you are most likely to witness the spectacle.

-So take a nap, bring your flashlight, and get ready for some grunions!
+So take a nap, bring your flashlight, grab a jacket and get ready to witness something special in Oceanside!